 ACC 101 Principles of Accounting I 3 hrs.
-MAT 113 College Algebra 3 hrs.
+College Algebra

-A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 80.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
 The minimum total number of credit hours required for the AA or AS degree is 64.